zchyde/brooklinebooksmith.com/_drafts/holiday-gift-guide--mindfulness-and-home.md

 **[![](/uploads/9781579656652.jpg)](http://www.brooklinebooksmith-shop.com/book/9781579656652)The Kinfolk Home: Interiors for Slow Living** by Nathan Williams&nbsp; ([Buy](http://www.brooklinebooksmith-shop.com/book/9781579656652))

 The emerging ethos of slow living, as illustrated by Kinfolk magazine, is embodied in thirty-five residences across five continents.
 Think of it as minimalism with a soft touch: living spaces are cleared of the non-essential, allowing the most necessary surfaces and tools for work, art and life to come into their own.
-Walking into The Kinfolk Home somehow feels like stepping outside for a cool breath of fresh air.
+Walking into *The Kinfolk Home* somehow feels like stepping outside for a cool breath of fresh air.

 ---

 **[![](/uploads/9781617691515.jpg)](http://www.brooklinebooksmith-shop.com/book/9781617691515)The New Bohemians: Cool and Collected Homes** by Justina Blakeney ([Buy](http://www.brooklinebooksmith-shop.com/book/9781617691515))&nbsp;

-The New Bohemians will spark a chain reaction of creative redecorating in your home, we guarantee it.
+*The New Bohemians* will spark a chain reaction of creative redecorating in your home, we guarantee it.
 Scrub away the barriers between work and play; erase the distinction between living room and dining room; turn your home into an expression of your creative aspirations.
 Every page in this book is an inspiration, a carnival of color, texture, and playfully reimagined living space.

 ---

 **[![](/uploads/9781607749721.jpg)](http://www.brooklinebooksmith-shop.com/book/9781607749721)Spark Joy: An Illustrated Master Class on the Art of Organizing and Tidying Up** by Marie Kondo ([Buy](http://www.brooklinebooksmith-shop.com/book/9781607749721))

-Marie Kondo's trademark motto of "spark joy" might not have been the way her siblings would have described her actions as a child, since she regularly raided their bedrooms to spirit away little-used toys and clothes, like a mini Zen Grinch in the night.
-But age has brought wisdom, and the world is ready to receive it, as evidenced by the runaway success of her first book, The Life-Changing Magic of Tidying Up.
+Marie Kondo's trademark motto of “spark joy” might not have been the way her siblings would have described her actions as a child, since she regularly raided their bedrooms to spirit away little-used toys and clothes, like a mini Zen Grinch in the night.
+But age has brought wisdom, and the world is ready to receive it, as evidenced by the runaway success of her first book, *The Life-Changing Magic of Tidying Up*.
 Let Kondo help you give the gift of clarity, awareness and a fresh start to someone you love.
 And watch out for her new book, Spark Joy, coming early in 2016.

 ---